 Ingredients

-• I prefer using balsamic vinegar when making the mustard vinaigrette, but if you can also use red wine vinegar and get a lovely result.
+• I prefer using balsamic vinegar when making the mustard vinaigrette, but you can also use red wine vinegar and get a lovely result.

 • For the seasoning, use dried parsley and thyme.